streetsidesoftware/vscode-spell-checker/docs/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+title: Spell Checker
+nav_order: 1
+description: 'Spelling Checker for Visual Studio Code'
+permalink: /
+---

-# Spelling Checker for Visual Studio Code
+# Spell Checker for Visual Studio Code

 A basic spell checker that works well with camelCase code.